apache/carbondata/docs/ddl-of-carbondata.md

      ```

      **NOTE**:
       * Dictionary Include/Exclude for complex child columns is not supported.
+Dictionary Include doesn't support binary data type.
       * Dictionary is global.
 Except global dictionary, there are local dictionary and non-dictionary in CarbonData.

    - ##### Local Dictionary Configuration